FRIB Equipment Meeting - Feb. 2010

 FRIB Equipment Meeting [and FRIB Astrophysics Collaboration meeting] in February, 2010:

-There will be an FRIB meeting on experimental equipment needs, and also a meeting of the FRIB Astrophysics Collaboration, on February 20-22, 2010 on the campus of Michigan State University, East Lansing, Michigan.
+There was an FRIB meeting on experimental equipment needs, and also a meeting of the FRIB Astrophysics Collaboration, on February 20-22, 2010 on the campus of Michigan State University, East Lansing, Michigan.

-Notices have just been sent by the FRIB Users Organization to potential conveners for this workshop, along with a list of questions to address.
-These are posted below.
+Notices were sent by the FRIB Users Organization to conveners of the Working Groups for this workshop, along with a list of questions to address.
+The questions are posted below.

 Collaboration Questionnaire -- Instrumentation for FRIB[from the FRIB Users Organization]